 Thank you for your interest in our graduate program in Meteorology at the University of Oklahoma.
 Admission as a graduate student in the School of Meteorology is competitive.
 Prospective students must formally apply for admission to the Graduate College through the Office of Admissions and Records.
-All materials are submitted electronically through that site (including three letters of reference-preferably from faculty, official transcripts from all colleges and universities attended, a personal statement, and GRE scores).
+All materials are submitted electronically through that site (including three letters of reference-preferably from faculty, official transcripts from all colleges and universities attended, and a personal statement).

 Minimum Requirements for Admission to Graduate Program

 - The Graduate College requires a minimum undergraduate grade-point average of 3.0 (B average) for admission.
 However, students who are accepted typically have a higher GPA.

 - Full calculus sequence (typically 12 credit hours) and a course in differential equations